 f.
-Approximate location of the proposed Point of Interconnection (optional); and
+Approximate location of the proposed Point of Interconnection (optional);

 g.
-Interconnection Customer Data (set forth in Attachment A)
+Interconnection Customer Data (set forth in Attachment A,Attachment B, and Attachment C)

 h.
 Primary frequency response operating range for electric storage resources.

 Requested capacity (in MW) of Interconnection Service (if lower than the Generating Facility Capacity).